tishana/jot-app/README.md

 --------------------------------------------
 ## Challenges During this Project

-My original goal for Jot was to make this a fullstack application with a front end portion in Backbone.js.
-I've never worked with Backbone.js and this proved to be a huge hurdle.
+My original goal for Jot was to make this a fullstack application.
+Since I would like to teach myself other frontend applications, I decided to keep the frontend and backend separate, using the backend as an API for any frontend.

-In the end, all front end frameworks intend to do the same thing, display your data.
-However, learning THIS framework took some serious brain gymnastics, and I lost a lot of valuable time due to a trivial mistake: BACKBONE IS NOT ES6 COMPATIBLE!

-After figuring this out, I had to start all over because I was constantly scrapping what I thought was bad code.
+I decided to use React because I wanted to know the framework well.
+It was part of the cirriculum at General Assembly and a requirement for Project 3.
+Since Project 3 was a group project the work was divided, and I focused more on the backend.
+This project was my opportunity to create a React application from start to finish.

 I decided to build a backend application with Node, Mongoose, and Express, which you can view [here](https://github.com/tishana/note-app).

-This experience has taught me a lot about learning on my own.
-I wasn't able to get any instructor assistance due to the nature of this project, but I feel more  confident that I can teach myself anything.

 --------------------------------------------
 ## Future Plans for Jot:

-I also want to add user authentication so anyone can log in and see their own notes.
-On top of that I would like to build out a way for people to send notes via email or SMS.
+I want to add user authentication so anyone can log in and see their own notes.
+On top of that I would like to build out a way for people to share notes via SMS and send notes to other note apps like Evernote.